devashish2002/Capstone-Equity_in_crime_prediction/README.md

 Contains code used to model Random Forests on Census Tracts in NYC

 ## Folder Chicago
-Contains the code for initial exploratory analysis done on Crime data of Chicago
+Contains the code for initial exploratory analysis done on crime data of Chicago

+## Folder Portland
+Contains the code for initial exploratory analysis done on crime data of Portland